Devin Barclay: Biography

-He scored the game winning kick against the Iowa Hawkeyes on November 14, 2009.
+He scored the conference championship winning kick against the Iowa Hawkeyes on November 14, 2009.
 The win meant that Ohio State would play in the Rose Bowl, as well as ensuring Ohio State at least a share of the 2009 Big Ten Championship.

 Barclay started off the 2010 season well, tying the Ohio State record with 5 field goals on 6 attempts in week 2 against the University of Miami.
 He was named the Big Ten Special Teams Player of the Week for his efforts.
 He would finish the season 20-for-24 on field goals.
 Barclay never missed a point after touchdown in his career as a Buckeye.

-Now, Devin working at Nike as mens soccer athlete manager, before was the director of coaching at the Colorado Rush soccer team.
+Now, Devin working at Nike as men's soccer athlete manager, before was the director of coaching at the Colorado Rush soccer team.